-Lastly, creating a network of agencies and resources available to address suspected financial exploitation will ensure a multifaceted approach when assisting investors who may be
+Lastly, creating a network of agencies and resources available to address suspected

 Additionally, the retrospective review highlighted the industry's interest in a centralized reporting mechanism to notify multi-disciplinary teams, state securities regulators, and APS simultaneously.
 We are aware that a centralized reporting program is currently being piloted and are monitoring the outcome of said program to consider the feasibility of a national reporting system for the future.